isubsoft/ldap-carddav/README.md

 # ldap-carddav
-Extension of SabreDAV to add LDAP as authentication and contacts backend.
+Extension of SabreDAV to add LDAP as authentication and CardDAV backend.

 -- The following features are available
 1. Multiple address book support.